hrishikeshsathyian/tp/docs/UserGuide.md

 Note:

 - You can delete any wedding (even the open one) regardless if there is a wedding open or not.
-- When deleting the open wedding, you will still be able to run commands on it.
-However, no data will be saved.
+- When deleting the open wedding, it will close it from the right accordingly.

 </box>